-28 The Independent Auditors, PricewaterhouseCoopers Limited were appointed on 13th September 2010, have expressed their willingness to continue in office.
+The Independent Auditors, PricewaterhouseCoopers Limited, have expressed their 48 willingness to continue in office.
 A resolution giving authority to the Board of Directors to fix their remuneration will be proposed at the Annual General Meeting.

 By Order of the Board